Marigno/marigno.com/content/posts/2020-08-08-how-to-know-if-you-re-on-the-right-path.md

 ---
-title : 'How to Know if You're On the Right Path' author : "Diego Marigno" date : "2020-08-08" categories :
+title : "How to Know if You're On the  Right Path" author : "Diego Marigno" date : "2020-08-08" categories :